This guide is meant to support you - not overwhelm you :)

 - absolutely nothing important at all

-You can meet that moment with a smile:
+You can meet that moment with a smile and hold it with love:

 The Most Important Part